The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Best for

 Families with roots in Metro Detroit looking to come back.
 Remote workers wanting the biggest cost savings on this list.
-Anyone in automotive, mobility, or manufacturing tech.
+A $150K coastal salary here buys a house, Tri-Share covers two-thirds of childcare, and you're still saving $2K+/month.
+Anyone in automotive, EV, or mobility tech.

 Worth knowing